BigPolarBear1/factorization_v3/README.md

 I'll try to implement that tomorrow.
 Tired today from all the stress.

 I really hope moving those results to a prime field and then taking the root with tonelli fixes this last issue... then I am finally done.
 If not, I'll keep going... but I really need a breakthrough right now.
 Life has not been easy at all.
+Just haunted every day by memories of better times, people and places I can't go back to anymore.
+It truely is the worst type of torment.